European Politics and Society (MA)

 About the programme

-In European Politics and Society you will be studying an academic field that is an entirely new research area.
-You will be at the forefront of a new approach to understand how the fields of European politics, contemporary history, culture, economy, international relations and policy making are linked.
+With European Politics and Society you will be at the forefront of a new approach to understanding how the fields of European politics, contemporary history, culture, economy, international relations and policy making are linked.

 Programme structure (1st year)

-The EPS Programme is a two-year Master Programme divided into four semesters.
-Like all students you will spend your first semester in Prague, ensuring you have the opportunity to meet with the full cohort of your peers.
+The EPS Programme is a two-year Master’s Programme divided into four semesters.
+All students spend the first semester in Prague, ensuring you have the opportunity to meet with the full cohort of your peers.
 Before the beginning of the first semester, you participate in the Prague Introductory week, where you meet the academic coordinators and faculty staff.
-During the first semester, you enrol only in compulsory courses.
-This semester serves as an Introduction to the Master Programme.
+During the first semester, you take compulsory courses only.
+This semester serves as an Introduction to the Master’s Programme.
 It is based mainly on methodology and an introduction to the main challenges faced by Europe today as well as the key academic disciplines relevant to their understanding.
-At the end of the first semester, you choose the topic of your Master thesis with the assistance of academic coordinators from Charles University.
+At the end of the first semester, you begin the process of selecting the topic of your Master’s thesis, with the assistance of academic coordinators from Charles University.

 Programme structure (2nd year)

-For the second year of the EPS Programme, you may choose between all the universities that constitute the EPS consortium: Charles University in Prague (Czech Republic), Jagiellonian University in Krakow (Poland), Leiden University (Netherlands) and Pompeu Fabra University in Barcelona (Spain).
+For the second year of the EPS Programme, you may choose between the universities that constitute the EPS consortium: Charles University in Prague (Czech Republic), Jagiellonian University in Krakow (Poland), Leiden University (Netherlands) and Pompeu Fabra University in Barcelona (Spain).
 Students cannot, however, remain at the university of their second semester.

 During the two final semesters, you will have a wide choice of facultative courses that reflect the added value of each member of the consortium – areas of academic expertise of these universities in terms of course offerings and research.
 These fields are the following: Traditions and Future of a Multilevel Europe (Prague), Policymaking in the EU (Barcelona), Centre and Periphery (Krakow) and Europe in the International Environment (Leiden).
-If you take your second year in Leiden, Prague or Krakow there is an obligatory internship of 15 ec with an international organization or company.
+If you take your second year in Leiden, Prague or Krakow there is an obligatory internship of 15 ECTS with an international organization or company.
 Barcelona has a more scientific specialization and you concentrate on research skills.
-In the third semester all students will also travel to Brussels, for the Brussels field trip, a 3-day event to meet experts from EU institutions.
+In January, between the third and fourth semesters, students travel to Barcelona for the Barcelona Research Seminar.

-Students devote their final semester to the Master thesis.
-This is why they attend MA thesis seminars both semesters and work closely both with the MA thesis seminar teacher and their academic supervisor.
-In April, second year students participate in the Oxford Spring School, a unique student event and academic experience, thanks to the partnership with the Europaeum, a network of 18 leading European universities.
+Students devote the bulk of their final semester to the thesis, working closely with the MA thesis seminar teacher (where applicable) and their academic supervisor.
+In April, selected second year students participate in the Oxford Spring School, a unique student event and academic experience, thanks to the partnership with the Europaeum, a network of 18 leading European universities.

 - Peer feedback and assessment